csabattilas/afkl/afkl-client/README.md

 ## Run end-to-end tests

-Run `npm run cypress:run` to execute the end-to-end tests via a platform of your choice.
-To use this command, you need to first add a package that implements end-to-end testing capabilities.
+Run `ng serve` and when the app is loaded run `npm run cypress:run`

 ## Further help